mattmoore/mattmoore.github.io/content/posts/ai-vs-codegen.md

 ---
 title: "My Thoughts on AI Codegen"
-summary: "AI codegen (Chat GPT) is a distraction from the actual challenges in software engineering."
+summary: "AI codegen (GPT) is a distraction from the actual challenges in software engineering."
 date: 2023-12-24T12:38:18-05:00
 draft: false
 ---